negrinho/deep_architect/docs/source/tutorials/logging_and_visualization.rst

 search.
 Just compare this with the current non-architecture search workflow in machine learning.
-In such a workflow, it is hard to evaluate search over very diverse models as the description of the search space is ad-hoc, being only practical to explore a moderate number of simple hyperparameters.
+In such a workflow, it is hard to evaluate very diverse models as the description of the search space is ad-hoc, being only practical to express search spaces with a moderate number of simple hyperparameters.
 This tutorial also shows how to implement an evaluator and how it is used by the in a simple example to evaluate architectures coming from a simple search space.
 In DeepArchitect, we can express a search space in a standard way which is largely shared across all the frameworks and domains that we consider (only necessary to reimplement the simple modules, with the abstract modules such as substitution modules being applicable in the new domain without any changes).

 In this tutorial, we will talk a bit about how to use the logging functionalities in place for DeepArchitect.
 The logging functionality allows us to create a folder for a search experiment.